jasonniebauer/Python-Keylogger/README.md

 # Python Keylogger
 A stealth keylogger for Windows.

+#### Disclaimer
-##### *DISCLAIMER: This tutorial has been made for educational purposes only.
+This tutorial has been made for educational purposes only.
 I do not promote malicious practices and will not be responsible for any illegal activities.
-Use at your own risk.*
+Use at your own risk.

 **Table of Contents**
 1. [Introduction](#introduction)